By Daisy Luther

 And even if they didn’t vote the way you think they should have, wishing ill on other people is a reprehensible way to live.
 It reflects on you, not the people you are saying cruel things about.

-If you are one of the people who thinks that anyone deserves to lose their homes and everything they own, you should be ashamed of yourselves.
+If you are one of the people who think that anyone deserves to lose their homes and everything they own, you should be ashamed of yourselves.

 Your smug judgmental attitude and hatred are part of what is wrong with our country today.
 If you think that you’re being a Christian by wishing ill on Californians, I’m pretty sure this is the opposite of the behavior Jesus recommended.